 ❑ at least 19 years of age

-❑ able to live by yourself
+❑ able to live independently

 ❑ willing to make personal goals related to education, employment, financial independence, and finding permanent housing after leaving an Alice House unit